Contact Us

 How to Create a Crowdfunding Platform: The Best Technology Stack

 Choosing the technology stack may be a question of time and money.
-Given this, the most logical thing for startups would be to consider open-source programming languages.
-Their main advantage is that the original source code is available for free and open to the public.
+Given this, the most logical thing for startups would be to consider open-source programming languages or no-code/low-code solutions.

 For example, such crowdfunding giants as Kickstarter, Indiegogo, and Fundly were created with Ruby on Rails.